 Under Armour polo shirt and belt; Footjoy pants and FJ Fury golf shoes from Empire Golf & Sports

 Right on course

 Style should be functional.
-With harsh sun rays an inevitability in golf, it’s only necessary to have protective gear.
+With harsh sun rays an inevitability in golf, it’s only necessary to wear protective gear.
 And it won’t hurt to wear ones that can also do something for your outfit.
 This visor from Oakley and lightweight jacket will come in handy, especially with the unpredictable Philippine weather.

 Experiment with style

-With new breed of brands bringing golf attire up to date, there are more opportunities to make runway out of the fairway.
-From head-to-toe, here’s what Empire Golf and Sports has in store for your golf wardrobe.
+With a new breed of brands bringing golf attire up to date, there are more opportunities to make runway out of the fairway.
+From head-to-toe, here’s what Empire Golf and Sports has in store for your wardrobe.